 - Provides a broad and balanced offer that is bespoke to individual student need and accessible to all

 - Creates a culture of aspiration and success

 - Allows students to deepen their subject knowledge in a full range of subjects and skills

 - Increases their employability skills for the context of the North of England and beyond

 At North Durham Academy we believe that students should be offered a broad and balanced range of subjects to study at GCSE/Vocational level.

 Due to the impact of the pandemic on learning, our current curriculum model is under review.

-In Years 7 and 8 all students currently study maths, English, science, history, geography, spanish, technology (graphics, resistant materials and food), art, music, drama, Life, ICT, computing, physical education.
+In Years 7, 8 and 9 all students currently study Maths, English, Science, History, Geography, Spanish, Technology (graphics, resistant materials and food), Art, Music, Life, ICT, Computing, Physical Education.

-Our priority will always be to maximise students’ chances at achieving standard and strong passes in English and maths to secure future life chances.
-Selection of subjects in Year 9 will be guided choices and our model enables flexibility in Year 11 to experience new subjects or consolidate learning in current and new subjects.
+Our priority will always be to maximise students’ chances at achieving standard and strong passes in English and Maths to secure future life chances.

 To ensure that all students can study a range of courses and qualifications that best suit their ability, learning styles and future ambitions, we have looked closely at their Key Stage 2 data and matched a pathway to ensure students select the subjects that will allow them to maximise their life chances.